INTERREGIONAL DIALOGUE PROCESS

 with the support of

-With the annual conference held in Addis Abeba, the process deepened its African dimension and expanded its format beyond the conference itself: running a webinar series on women, science and innovation and an online course on biotechnology and food production.
+The Interregional Dialogue Process deepened its African dimension with the celebration of the Second Interregional Dialogue on Education and Development in Ethiopia.
+The process also expanded its format beyond the Dialogue itself: running a webinar series on women, innovation and science and an online course on biotechnology and food production.
 The groundwork for the next edition was already being laid, with a pre-launch at CILAC and an official launch convened by the Colombian Government, the African Union, the AAU and ASCUN.
 A year in which the process consolidated its rhythm, simultaneously closing one edition and opening the next.

 co-organized by